ts4z/barge-rulebook/src/big-blind-ante.md

 blind.
 One should always consult the structure sheet and/or the tournament director to verify how any particular tournament is handling the big blind.

+### Differences with TDA Recommended Procedure-11

+TDA Recommended Procedure-11 recommends that the big blind ante amount not be reduced.
+BARGE prefers the rule described above.
-The "which came first" problem has had several answers, and this was very contentious for many years among the TDA.
-One prominent TD was of the opinion that the ante came first (it is, after all, the literal meaning of the term ante), but other TDs noted that this means that an all-in player can only win their ante.

-In 2024, the TDA announced that the blinds would come first.
+The "which comes first" problem has been contentious for many years among the TDA.
+In 2024, the TDA changed RP-11 and recommended that the blinds would come first.
+Previously, in 2022, there was no recommendation, and in 2019, they recommended the ante came first.